-Episode #2 - Julian Hayter on Civil Rights in Richmond, Virginia
+Episode #2 - Civil Rights in Richmond, Virginia with Julian Hayter

 You think you know about the Civil Rights movement.
 I know you do.
 You know all about the movement to secure the vote...right?
 Well, guess again my friend.
 In this episode, Julian discusses his upcoming book, The Dream is Lost: Voting Rights and the Politics of Race in Richmond, Virginia, and opens our eyes to the unintended consequences and the legacy of the movement to secure voting rights for African Americans in Richmond, Virginia in the 1950s and 60s.
 We discuss: